SinomeM/QCtreeCNV/README.md

 The filtering pipeline is implemented as a decision making tree, a series of consecutive steps that separate good putative candidates form bad ones.
-This scheme gives a good first peek at this process.
+This scheme describe the process.

 ![QCtree](./vignettes/QCtree.png)